Pauan/rust-signals/README.md

 As an example, if you insert a value into a `SignalVec` which has 1,000 values, then `sort_by_cloned` will take on average ~2,010 operations to update its internal state.

-The reason why it has the `_cloned` suffix is because it *clones* the values from the input `SignalVec`.
+The reason why it has the `_cloned` suffix is because it calls [`clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html#tymethod.clone) on the values from the input `SignalVec`.
 This is necessary in order to maintain its internal state while also simultaneously passing the values to the output `SignalVec`.

 You can avoid the cost of cloning by wrapping the values in [`Rc`](https://doc.rust-lang.org/std/rc/struct.Rc.html) or [`Arc`](https://doc.rust-lang.org/std/sync/struct.Arc.html), like this: